happypeter/LGCB/book/git_start.md

-Never mind if you don't quit get what all these output means, now at least you know you have `README`, not only the latest verion, but also all its revisons are save there(in `.git`?
+Never mind if you don't quit get what all these output means, now at least you know you have `README`, not only the latest verion, but also all its revisons are saved there(in `.git`?
 Right!).

 Good quetions now are:

-- how I can check the differnce between different revisions?
+- how can I check the differnce between different revisions?
 - how can I go back to certain point of the history and get the revison I want?

-My answer now is you can do these things, really easy, because git was made to do such jobs efficiently.
+My answer now is you can do these things, really easily, because git was made to do such jobs efficiently.